aidanwhiteley/books/README.md

 When running the CI builds with Githib Actions, tests run against a real Mongo instance.

 Some of the integration tests make use of WireMock - see the /src/test/resources/mappings and __files directories for the configuration details.

+The tests are probably about 50/50 between unit and integration tests...

 #### Stress Test
 To examine how the WebClient code is behaving there is a Maven plugin configured that runs a basic Gatling load test.